zq2209/p8105_final/proposal.md

 -   Find top common contributing factors of car accidents
 -   Calculate and compare car accident rates in different districts
 -   Analyze the severity of car accident casualties by districts
--   Maps show the amount of accidents and locations(lat and lon)
+-   Maps show the amount of accidents and locations(lat and lng)

 ### Statistical analysis: